VNAZZARENO/DVA263-INL1-group-4/README.md

 - **LightGBM Regressor**: This gradient boosting model also performed well, achieving a test MSE of **0.1181** and an R² score of **0.9975**, with optimal parameters including `learning_rate=0.1` and `n_estimators=200`.

-Overall, the **Random Forest Regressor** provided the best balance of accuracy and predictive power, closely followed by the **LightGBM Regressor**, while the **SVR** offered competitive performance in a simpler model.
+Overall, the **Random Forest Regressor** provided the best balance of accuracy and predictive power, closely followed by the **LightGBM Regressor**, while the **SVR** offered similar performance in a simpler model.

 ## Future Work